BUILD Research Mentorship Overview

 Training with a BUILD research mentor operates on an apprenticeship model: Trainees learn from their mentors by observing and assisting with their mentor’s research.
 Mentors serve as role models for the trainees and as a resource for information.
 The research mentor provides the undergraduate researcher with rigorous guidance regarding research activities, academic achievement, graduate education and professional goals.

-There are two types of mentoring opportunities.
+There are three types of mentoring opportunities.
 Each is focused on students at differing points in their undergraduate career.